OWRC/database-manual/a02_Understanding_ORMGP_Database/02_02_General_Overview_of_Relationships/02_02_General_Overview_of_Relationships.md

 *R_*) within the database (Table 2.2.1).
 Additional web tables (prepended with a *W_*) contain a weekly summary of information as found within the database by location.
 These are used as the source for all web-based mapping.
+The system tables (prepended with a *S_*) contain information controlling internal operations of the database or text descriptions of the tables and fields within the database schema.

 Note that, for the subsequent tables (i.e. Tables 2.2.2 through 2.2.4), any listed key in the second *Key* column implies a change in the name of the field between the related tables.
+All **bold** fields are primary keys for the associated table (the remainder are foreign keys).

 ![Table 2.2.1 Table relationships between the data (D_) and web (W_) tables using LOC_ID and INT_ID keys](t02_02_01_locns.png)*Table 2.2.1 Table